 This high degree of competition puts the consumer in the driver’s seat and allows them to shop around for the banking and financial services that best meet their needs and their budget.
 And Canadians understand that they have a great deal of control over their banking packages and the service fees they pay:

 - 61 per cent of Canadians think they could switch banks to reduce their fees

 - 62 per cent of Canadians think they can look at different packages with their own bank to reduce fees

 - 90 per cent of Canadians say there is enough choice in banking

-- Banks in Canada are committed to ensuring that Canadians can access banking services.
-A number of them offer low-fee account packages for just pennies a day.
+- Banks in Canada are committed to ensuring that Canadians can access banking services, offering low-fee account packages for just pennies a day.
 For example, the monthly fee for low-fee accounts is $4 or less and includes at least 12 transactions per month (including at least two in-branch transactions if available), cheque writing privileges, free monthly printed statements, and cheque image return or online cheque image.

 - A national network of 6,348 branches